Beninix/CSC207-Project/README.md

 `git branch <branch-name> ` <br>
 `git checkout <branch-name> `

 3. Commit your changes with clear and descriptive messages.
+An example is provided below.
-' git commit -m "Added new feature that allows the user to add their friends on the program." '
+` git commit -m "Added new feature that allows the user to add their friends on the program." `
 4. Ensure tests have 100% coverage and proper documentation is used.
-   *If you are using Intellij, we reccomend you to download the plugin CheckStyle-IDEA to help.*
+   *If you are using Intellij, we reccomend you to download the plugin CheckStyle-IDEA to find all documentation errors.*
 5. Provide proper, clear, and accurate descriptions of your contributions in the merge request.

 ### Merging protocols